-We are proud to be known throughout LA County as an authoritative voice and source of credible information in early childhood public policy.
+We are proud to be known throughout LA County as an authoritative voice and source of credible information

 As a result of our advocacy, in 1991 the City of Santa Monica formally launched an ambitious effort to ensure that children whose parents live or work in the city will have access to affordable, high quality child care.
 These efforts have been the focus of the ECTF over the past 30 years.